 Image credit: TheSmartLocal

-The third choice is for those who can afford both a HDB flat and a condo at the same time on top of all the fees and mortgages that they have to pay.
+The third choice is for those who can afford both a HDB flat and a condo in Singapore at the same time on top of all the fees and mortgages that they have to pay.
 Basically, if you have no qualms about paying the hefty 17% ABSD, the world is your oyster and you can have 2 houses to call home.

 Alternatively, you can also rent one of the properties out to help cover the mortgage.
 Renting a 4-room HDB flat can start from $2,050/month in Choa Chu Kang all the way to $2,900 in Queenstown*.
 Renting out a 1,000sqft condo in CCK on the other hand, starts from $2,900, while a similar condo unit in Queenstown starts from $4,450**.